Adopted by the Board of Directors on December 23, 2021

 Within the scope of the role of the Committee described above, the Committee is charged by the Board with the responsibility to:

-12. Perform such other duties and responsibilities as may be assigned to the Committee by the Board.
+11. Perform such other duties and responsibilities as may be assigned to the Committee by the Board or as designated in plan documents.

 By adopting this charter of the Committee, the Board delegates to the Committee full authority to: